jasonamey/react-ts-todo-app-dnd-june-2022/README.md

-# Frontend Mentor - Entertainment Web App
+# Frontend Mentor - ToDo App

 This is a solution to the [Todo App challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/todo-app-Su1_KokOW).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.